Hierarchical Clustering With Confidence: Simulation and real data analysis

-First, we apply randomized complete linkage hierarchical clustering with the true number of clusters, $K=2$, fixing $\delta = 6$, and compare the clustering performance for $\tau \in \{0, 0.025, 0.05, 0.1, 0.25, 0.5, 1, 5\}$.
-Note that $\tau = 0$ corresponds to the usual (deterministic) agglomerative clustering algorithm, depicted as RC(0), while the nonzero values of $\tau$, in ascending order, correspond to randomization levels $1$-$7$, denoted RC(1) through RL(7).
+First, we apply complete-linkage randomized clustering with the true number of clusters, $K=2$ and $\delta = 6$, and compare the clustering performance for $\tau^* \in \{0, 0.025, 0.05, 0.1, 0.25, 0.5, 1, 5\}$.
+Note that $\tau^* = 0$ corresponds to the traditional agglomerative clustering algorithm, depicted as RC(0), while the nonzero values of $\tau^*$, in ascending order, correspond to randomization levels $1$-$7$, denoted RC(1) through RL(7).

-The results, shown in Figure \ref{fig:clustering_quality}, indicate that for small values of $\tau$, the randomized clustering yields results that are comparable to the deterministic agglomerative clustering in terms of both compactness of the clustering structure and label recovery.
-Consistent with expectations, as $\tau$ increases, the external randomness begins to dominate the merging process, resulting in less stable clusters and a clear decline in clustering quality, as reflected by higher WCSS/TSS and lower ARI.
-For example, a sudden decline in clustering quality is observed for RC(4), corresponding to $\tau = 0.25$.
+The results, shown in Figure \ref{fig:clustering_quality}, indicate that for small values of $\tau^*$, the randomized clustering yields results that are comparable to the deterministic agglomerative clustering in terms of both compactness of the clustering structure and label recovery.
+Consistent with expectations, as $\tau^*$ increases, the external randomness begins to dominate the merging process, resulting in less stable clusters and a clear decline in clustering quality, as reflected by higher WCSS/TSS and lower ARI.
+For example, a sudden decline in clustering quality is observed for RC(4), corresponding to $\tau^* = 0.25$.
 These patterns are consistent across all three metrics used to evaluate clustering performance.

-We also compare the performance of the randomized hierarchical clustering algorithm under varying levels of signal strength $\delta$, while fixing the randomization level at $\tau = 0.10$ (i.e., implementing RC(3)).
-Figure \ref{fig:clustering_quality_delta} shows that the randomized hierarchical clustering algorithm with $\tau = 0.10$ achieves performance very similar to the deterministic version across a wide range of signal strengths $\delta$.
-When the clusters are well separated (larger $\delta$), the randomized method attains nearly perfect recovery of the true clustering, as reflected by low WCSS/TSS ratios and high ARI values.
-Overall, these results suggest that a small amount of randomization does not degrade clustering quality, even as the signal strength varies.
-The benefits of the added randomization, however, become evident in the next sections, where we demonstrate the performance of our testing procedures for validating the clusters discovered by Algorithm \ref{alg:RAC}.
+We also investigate the clustering performance under varying signal strengths $\delta$, with the corresponding results reported in Appendix~\ref{subsubsec:clustering_qual_add}.